Niko731973/The-Eternal-Market/README.md

 ### Example Order:
 Alice wants to purchase a widget from Bob, who has listed widgets on TEM.
 Alice connects her Etereum address to TEM and navigates to the listing page for Bob's widgets.
 Using Bob's public key on the page, Alice encrypts her shipping address and submits an order to Bob.
 The ether for the purchase is stored in a secure contract only Alice/Bob have access to.
-Bob will not receive his ether until Alice has confirmed that she has received the wiget.
+Bob will not receive his ether until Alice has confirmed that she has received the widget.

 When Bob receives the order he decrypts Alices address using his private key, and ships the widget to Alice.
 When Alice receives the widget, she confirms delivery and the funds are sent to Bob.